 A great motivational speech can literally change lives.
 Think of Martin Luther King and Napoleon Hill - even Adolf Hitler (who changed lives for the worse, but still).

-I have seen motivational speakers make audiences laugh, cry and give money.
+I have seen female motivational speakers make audiences laugh, cry and give money.
 Public speaking is the most basic, direct and powerful way to compel people to action.

-I was a motivational speaker for a multi-level marketing francise event held last year.
-At that event, I witnessed another inspirational speaker persuade ordinary, timid and broke people to take their hard-earned money and invest in a marketing scheme, a move their friends and family will scold them for for years to come.
+I was a motivational speaker for a multi-level marketing franchise event held last year.
+At that event, I witnessed another funny inspirational speaker persuade ordinary, timid and broke people to take their hard-earned money and invest in a marketing scheme, a move their friends and family will scold them for for years to come.
 Yet in a split second, the motivational speaker convinced them to commit thousands of dollars in a very loose business proposal.

 Motivational speaking has the power to change lives . . . for better or for worse.